-The Single Resolution Mechanism (SRM) provides for centralized management of banking crises in the euro area.
+The Single Resolution Mechanism (SRM) is responsible for the centralized management of banking crises in the euro area.
 It is an essential part of the Banking Union, flanking the Single Supervisory Mechanism (SSM).

-For the largest euro-area banks (those that qualify as ‘significant’ according to the SSM Regulation and cross-border banking groups), the Board lays down in advance, in the resolution plans, the procedures for dealing with a crisis, decides how to manage a crisis in practice when it arises, adopting a resolution scheme.
-It will then be up to the national resolution authorities to implement this scheme, exercising their powers under European legislation and transposed national regulations.
-The resolution scheme must also be submitted to the European Commission and, in some cases, to the Council as well3.
-This division of tasks also holds for minor banks whenever it is necessary for the Single Resolution Fund to intervene.
+For the largest euro-area banks (those that qualify as 'significant' according to the SSM Regulation and cross-border banking groups), the Single Resolution Board lays down in advance, in the resolution plans, the procedures for dealing with a crisis and it decides how to manage a crisis in practice when it arises, adopting a resolution scheme.
+The national resolution authorities participate in the decisions of the Single Resolution Committee and are responsible for implementing the scheme, exercising their powers under European legislation and transposed national regulations.
+The resolution scheme must also be submitted to the European Commission and, in some cases, to the Council as well.
+This division of tasks also holds for the less significant banks whenever it is necessary for the Single Resolution Fund to intervene.

 What is the Bank of Italy's role?

-The recent enabling law assigns national resolution functions to the Bank of Italy, which also serves as Italy’s designated national resolution authority within the Single Resolution Board and the European Banking Authority’s Resolution Committee and for related activities under Article 3 of Legislative Decree 72/2015.
+The Bank of Italy is Italy's designated national resolution authority and is a member of the Single Resolution Board and the Resolution Committee of the European Banking Authority and for related activities under Article 3 of Legislative Decree 72/2015.

 It is a document drawn up by the resolution authority (either the national authority or the Single Resolution Board, according to which is competent) with the aim of: 1) providing an overall view of the bank under examination and of the essential functions that must be protected in the event of a crisis; 2) identifying any possible impediments to a resolution; and 3) making advance preparations for a possible resolution procedure.